Humane-Documentation/Spree/business_logic/payments_guide.md

 | `failed`     | Payment rejected (e.g. card was declined)                  | `failure`            |
 | `void`       | These payments do NOT count against order total            | `void`               |
 | `completed`  | These payments count against order total                   | `complete`           |

+## Order & Payments
+* Orders aren’t always completed in one transaction
+* An order can have more than one payment associated with it if one payment is declined before another is authorized.
+* Each payment is processed separately, and has its own independent states for Spree to track

 ## Merchant Account (FYI)
 * A bank account that allows accepting credit card payments